 How to choose a balance transfer credit card

-Comparing balance transfer credit cards is very easy if you know what to look for - if you’re looking for a short-term solution then you’ll often just compare the introductory rate, period, and fees.
+Choosing a balance transfer credit cards is very easy if you know what to look for - if you’re looking for a short-term solution then you’ll often just focus on the introductory rate, period, and fees.
 If you plan on keeping the card beyond just paying off your existing credit card balance, you’ll want to assess each offer based on the other factors listed below.

 - Introductory Rate